There is a lot to do to get ready for college, and it can be overwhelming. The first thing to do is get organized.

 We can give you an info sheet to fill out.
 This will be helpful to anyone you need to ask for a letter of recommendation.
 Go a step further and type your info into a nice resume.
 Here is an example.
 Some applications will directly ask for your resume.
 Sometimes you can respond to many questions with “see resume” and attach your resume to the application.
 It’s a great time saver.

-• We have a college search tool in Xello that can you help you find schools that meet your interests and goals.
-See college research sites like Big Future.
+My Texas Future has the tools to help you figure out where you are going.
+Also, look at college research sites like Big Future.
 Visit with college reps and ask questions.
 Find out which schools have good programs for what you want to study.

 Consider your academic abilities.
 One way to do this is to compare a college’s average SAT student score and GPA’s to your scores.
 You probably do not want to go to a school where you at the bottom of the class.
 You will likely do better in an environment where you are average or above average.
 Also, apply to at least 3 colleges; you might not get in to your first choice school.
 You might also be admitted to your university but not accepted into your major.